 - The Admin and Budget Contacts can be demoted to a general collaborator with edit permission or removed from the budget.

-- General collaborators can be promoted to Preparer or a Contact, or removed from the budget.
+- General collaborators can be promoted to be the Preparer or a Contact, or removed from the budget.
 When the contact role is empty, the collaborator is moved directly.
 If the contact role is not empty, or the change is to the Preparer, a confirmation dialog appears to confirm the replacement.
 The person being replaced is demoted to a general collaborator with edit permission.

 The following images show the “more options” menus for both contacts and collaborators.

-Copying a Budget
+Permissions on a Copied Budget

-Budgets Connected to eGC1s
+Permissions on Budgets Connected to eGC1s

 When your budget is connected to an eGC1, you will also see the eGC1 Preparer and the eGC1’s PI listed as owners.
 See the article about Connected SAGE Budgets and eGC1s for full details.